 StudyMate provides a drill-and-practice tool for studying facts and vocabulary and is integrated into Canvas.
 Create questions and answers, and let the student select the study format, including games and crossword puzzles.
 They can even download the app for their mobile device.
 You can also have students create their own questions and answers.

 For help setting up StudyMate in your Canvas course, see the Instructor Guide for using StudyMate within Canvas.

 Turnitin is an online plagiarism detection tool, which screens student work against a digital database of publications, papers, and websites.
 In addition to plagiarism checking, Turnitin offers various grading tools for annotating and commenting on student work.
 Turnitin is available to use with Canvas assignments.
 Read more about Turnitin.

 According to the Center for Universal Design, Universal Design "is the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design."
 Creating accessible universally designed learning environments is an important aspect of providing students with an environment in which they can learn.
 Blending Accessibility Standards and Open Standards in a structured learning environment is based on the principles of Universal Design.

 Web Conferencing is used to remotely conduct live synchronous activities via an online interface.
 Web Conferencing is sometimes referred to as a "webinars" or "webcasts".
-The web conferencing tool supported by the university is Collaborate.
+The web conferencing tool supported by the university is Zoom.